Artist Interview: Christopher Jeauhn Bayne

 The possibilities for social change, on an international scale.
 Augmented reality can be used for enhancing art, but with some lateral thinking, it can also be used in so many other ways, which could influence and inform the viewer.
 What may look benign out on the street, could contain an AR statement with serious social content.
 It could be anywhere.

 The artist at the exhibition “WHAT ARE YOU LOOKING AT” © Artivive

 4. What subject matters interest you?
 What are some of the stories behind your work?

 Inspired by people, society, religion, history, and the natural world in general, my work consists of many layers of imagery, which fuse to form a composite whole.
-Fascinated by dualism and polarity in all aspects, I create art which blends beauty and horror, yin and yang, dark and light, pixels and dpi, to create an experience, heightened by augmented reality, in which the viewer can move between fascination and consternation; very much in the same way that I experience life.
+Fascinated by dualism and polarity in all aspects, I create art that blends beauty and horror, yin and yang, dark and light, pixels, and dpi, to create an experience, heightened by augmented reality, in which the viewer can move between fascination and consternation; very much in the same way that I experience life.